Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 3

-Ask the installer for:
+Ask for:

-• expected daily kWh production for your roof,
+• expected daily generation for your roof

-• a roof layout showing panel placement and shading analysis.
+• roof layout + shading analysis

 4